fleetdm/fleet/handbook/company/why-this-way.md

 ### 🚪 Little tiny white lies

-Think of an iceberg .
-Looks like smooth sailing, No matter what, always.
+Think of an iceberg . _**Looks**_ like smooth sailing, always.
 Happy path up top, hide the tricky bits underneath.
 Like math teachers don't even touch long division until long after you've learned fractions.
 This is why the most complex stuff is always on the bottom of each page or section.

 It's ok if the sentences above the fold are overly simplified.